sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-sheet/spa-use-google-workspace-sheet.md

 19. Under the **range** parameter field, select **Custom Data**.

-20. For the **sheetTitle** parameter, select the pencil next to the field to open the expression editor.
+20. For the `sheetTitle` parameter, select the pencil next to the field to open the expression editor.

 21. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.sheets[0].title`.

     <!-- border -->![Get Cell Values](10.png)

-22. For the **startRange** parameter, enter **A1**.
+22. For the `startRange` parameter, enter **A1**.

-23. For the **endRange** parameter, select the pencil next to the field to open the expression editor.
+23. For the `endRange` parameter, select the pencil next to the field to open the expression editor.

 24. In the expression editor, copy and paste the following expression: `"A" + Step5.lastRow`.

-25. Finally, for the **majorDimension** parameter, select **rows**.
+25. Finally, for the `majorDimension` parameter, select **rows**.

     <!-- border -->![Get Cell Values](11.png)

 26. You will now add a sheet.
 To do so, search for the **Add Sheet (Google Sheet)** activity.
 Drag and drop it into the workflow.

 27. Select the activity.
-For the **spreadSheetId** parameter, select the pencil next to the field to open the expression editor.
+For the `spreadSheetId` parameter, select the pencil next to the field to open the expression editor.

 27. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.spreadSheetId`.

-28. You will rename this new sheet to **Updated Order Status** .To do so,Search for the **Rename Sheet (Google Sheet)**.
+28. You will rename this new sheet to **Updated Order Status**.
+To do so, search for the **Rename Sheet (Google Sheet)**.
 Drag and drop it into the workflow.

 29. Select the activity.
-For the **spreadSheetId** parameter, select the pencil next to the field to open the expression editor.
+For the `spreadSheetId` parameter, select the pencil next to the field to open the expression editor.

 30. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.spreadSheetId`.

-31. For the **sheetId** parameter, select the pencil next to the field to open the expression editor.
+31. For the `sheetId` parameter, select the pencil next to the field to open the expression editor.

 32. In the expression editor, copy and paste the following expression: `Step7.sheetDetails.sheetId`.

     <!-- border -->![Rename Sheet](12.png)

-33. For the **newTitle** parameter, enter **UpdatedOrderStatus** and select the text in quotes.
+33. For the `newTitle` parameter, enter `UpdatedOrderStatus`and select the text in quotes.

     <!-- border -->![Rename Sheet](13.png)

 34. Search for the **Set Cell Values (Google Sheet)** activity.
 Drag and drop it into the workflow.

-    > With Set Cell Values (Google Sheet) activity you push the values of a specified cell range into Google sheet.
+    > With Set Cell Values (Google Sheet) activity you push the values of a specified cell range in to Google sheet.

 35. Select the activity.
-For the **spreadSheetId** parameter, select the pencil next to the field to open the expression editor.
+For the `spreadSheetId` parameter, select the pencil next to the field to open the expression editor.

 36. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.spreadSheetId`.

 37. For the **range** parameter, select **Custom Data**.

-38. For **sheetTitle** parameter, enter **UpdatedOrderStatus** and select the text in quotes.
+38. For `sheetTitle` parameter, enter `UpdatedOrderStatus` and select the text in quotes.

-39. For the **startRange** parameter, enter **A1** and select the text in quotes.
+39. For the `startRange` parameter, enter **A1** and select the text in quotes.

-40. For the **endRange** parameter, select the pencil next to the field to open the expression editor.
+40. For the `endRange` parameter, select the pencil next to the field to open the expression editor.

 41. In the expression editor, copy and paste the following expression: `"A" + Step5.lastRow`.